mamtasingh2304/Stm_lora/README.md

 # Stm_lora
 in this project STM32 interface with Lora. lora point to point implement along with that mqtt also implemented on stm LoRa Module : -  Working on Point to Point Single Frequency.
 Both Gateway and Nodes  are tuned on that  frequency to communicate.
-Working in receiver mode to receive the data from the nodes in the farms.
+Working in receiver mode to receive the data from the nodes.

       4. STM 32  :-                  32 - bit Microcontroller
                                                 Vendor :ST